 5. Use a VPN to Connect to Another Network

-Certain online retailers charge different prices according to your geographic location—it’s called “dynamic pricing,” and it means that, if you are based in a zip code with a higher average income, retailers might charge you more for the same service or product than they would someone based in a zip code with a lower average income.
+Certain online retailers charge different prices according to your geographic location.
+It’s called “dynamic pricing.”
+It means that, if you are based in a zip code with a higher average income, retailers might charge you more for the same service or product than they would someone based in a zip code with a lower average income.

 The same goes for airlines.
 Airline flights are sometimes sold for less in certain cities.
 So someone who is in New York City might book a flight for double the price someone in Cleveland paid.